Refined behavior and structural universality of the blow-up profile for the semilinear heat equation with non scale invariant nonlinearity: Main results

 Finally, the proof of Theorem~\ref{Thm1} involves two main arguments.
 The first one is to rescale the solution by similarity variables and ODE normalization.
 Such a rescaling, which extends the seminal idea from \cite{giga1985asymptotically} in the case $f(u)=u^p$, was applied in \cite{duong2018construction} in the case of a logarithmic nonlinearity to construct special blow-up solutions with prescribed profile, and then recently by the first author in \cite{chabi1} for the general case to study the local asymptotics of general blow-up solutions.
 We here combine it with a key technique of linearization and center manifold type analysis introduced in \cite{filippas1992refined, HV93, Vel93b} for the case $f(u)=u^p$, and simplified in \cite{souplet2019simplified} in the radial decreasing framework.
 Here again significant difficulties arise in the case of non scale invariant nonlinearities and the proof is rather long and technical.
 In particular, in the rescaled equation, a number of new terms arise from the slow variation factors.
 In order to control them in the linearization process we need, among other things, to derive careful asymptotics of the ODE resolvent.

 The outline of the rest of the paper is as follows.
 In Section~3, we state results on upper blow-up profile estimates for more general nonlinearities.
 Theorem~\ref{theoL}, Proposition~\ref{propp} and the upper part of Theorem~\ref{theo} are proved in Section~4.
 In Section~5 we prove the lower part of Theorem~\ref{theo} assuming Theorem~\ref{Thm1}.
 The latter is then proved in Section~6.
-Finally some auxiliary results and their proofs are gathered in Section~7.
+Finally the known facts from \cite{souplet2022universal, chabi1} that we use, as well as some auxiliary results and their proofs, are gathered in Appendix.